CyberFlameGO/svnpython/Doc/reference/datamodel.rst

             single: False
             single: True

          These represent the truth values False and True.
 The two objects representing the values False and True are the only Boolean objects.
 The Boolean type is a subtype of plain integers, and Boolean values behave like the values 0 and 1, respectively, in almost all contexts, the exception being that when converted to a string, the strings ``"False"`` or ``"True"`` are returned, respectively.

       .. index:: pair: integer; representation

       The rules for integer representation are intended to give the most meaningful interpretation of shift and mask operations involving negative integers and the least surprises when switching between the plain and long integer domains.
-Any operation, if it yields a result in the plain integer domain, will yield the same result in the long integer domain or when using mixed operands.
-The switch between domains is transparent to the programmer.
+Any operation except left shift, if it yields a result in the plain integer domain without causing overflow, will yield the same result in the long integer domain or when using mixed operands.

    :class:`numbers.Real` (:class:`float`)
       .. index::